Repayment Arrears and Debt Collection

 Your credit card and personal loans Debt are generally covered by Consumer Credit Agreements and must be regulated by The Financial Conduct Authority.
 The past few years have seen numerous debt collection companies exit the industry as a result of tougher regulation.
 They must demonstrate they have systems and processes aimed at “treating customers fairly”.

-- Making sure they undertake data protection checks before they discuss your debts and your payment plans.
+- Make sure they undertake data protection checks before they discuss your debts and your payment plans.

 A debt collection agency can send someone to your house, these people are referred to as “field agents” or “doorstep collectors”.

 If you do receive a visit, remember that these people are not bailiffs, you do not have to open the door or let them in.
 If you do open the door, make sure you ask for proof of their ID.
 The most important thing to remember if you do receive a visit from a “field agent” or “doorstep collector” is that they cannot remove any goods from your home.
 You also shouldn’t make any cash payments to them, it would be better to call the debt collection agency following the visit and set up an arrangement directly with them.

 Agree on an Affordable Payment Plan

 It’s wise to engage with the collection company and agree on an affordable repayment plan.
 They are likely to ask you to provide the details of your monthly income and expenditure.

 You can either complete one of their forms or supply your own.
 Please take help if you are unable to prepare your financial summary sheet which will help you work out your monthly budget.
 It also identifies how much you are paying to other creditors you owe money to.

 If you feel that this task is difficult and you need help, there are charities and specialist debt solution practices that can help you set up payment plans.
 All debt management and debt collection companies in the UK must be regulated by The Financial Conduct Authority (FCA).

 Acme Credit Consultants Ltd offers a debt management plan.

 Court Action (N9, N245, N244, N56 and many more)